geyang/deep-auto-punctuation/README.md

 ## Overview

-This project trains a bi-directional GRU to learn how to automatically punctuate a sentence by reading it character by character.
+This project trains a bi-directional GRU to learn how to automatically punctuate a sentence by reading blog posts from Engadget.com character by character.
 The set of operation it learns include:

 ```
 capitalization: <cap>
          comma:  ,